-Essential thrombocythemia (ET) is an uncommon disorder in which your body produces too many blood platelets (thrombocytes).
-It's also known as primary thrombocythemia (throm-bo-sigh-THE-me-uh).
-Essential thrombocythemia is one of a group of diseases of the blood and bone marrow known as myeloproliferative neoplasms.
+Essential thrombocythemia is an uncommon disorder in which your body produces too many blood platelets (thrombocytes).
+It's also known as primary thrombocythemia (throm-boe-sigh-THEE-me-uh).

 The most common symptoms of essential thrombocythemia include headache, lightheadedness, vision changes, and tingling, numbness or burning pain in the hands and feet.
 Essential thrombocythemia most often occurs in people over age 50 and is more common in women.

-You may not need treatment for essential thrombocythemia if you're not experiencing symptoms.
+You may not need treatment for essential thrombocythemia if you don't have symptoms.
 If you have abnormal blood clotting or bleeding, however, medications can help you avoid potentially serious complications.

 Many people with essential thrombocythemia have no signs or symptoms.
 The first indication you have the disorder may be the development of a blood clot (thrombus).
-Although clots can develop anywhere in your body, with ET, they occur most often in your brain, hands and feet.
+Although clots can develop anywhere in your body, with essential thrombocythemia, they occur most often in your brain, hands and feet.

 Signs and symptoms depend on where the clot forms.
 They include: